tuliocastro/customers-range/README.md

 ## How to run

-First we need to pack the project:
+First we need to build the project, this commando will pack and test the project:

     //Unix
     cd server/ && ./mvnw clean package